v1Rtu3-h05t/Haunting-Ghost/README.md

 Reverse Shell Neutralization Kills active reverse shell processes and removes their launch mechanisms.

 Legacy Journaling Logs every action with timestamps and opens a Nano journal for final affirmation and operational closure.

+🧠 Tactical Impact
+Live access is severed.

+Backdoors are dismantled.

+Privilege paths are revoked.

+Resurrection mechanisms are destroyed.

+The system becomes a dead zone for adversaries.

 ⚠️ Disclaimer
 This tool is intended solely for authorized use in ethical hacking, red-team operations, and counterterrorism research.
 Any unauthorized deployment, malicious exploitation, or use against civilian infrastructure is strictly prohibited.
 Violators may be subject to prosecution under international cybercrime statutes.